julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 Score ranges between 0 and 1 where 0 is the worst performance and 1 is perfect precision and sensitivity.

-The major drawback of the F1-score is that it's harder to intrepret and explain than the other metrics.
+The major drawback of the F1-score is that it's harder to interpret and explain than the other metrics.

 #### Matthews correlation coefficient

 In essence this metric is a correlation coefficient that measures the quality of binary classifications **regardless of class imbalance**.
-I talked about correlation back in <font color='red'>Entry 6</font>.
+I talked about correlation back in [Entry 6](https://julielinx.github.io/blog/06_correlation/).

 Matthews correlation coefficient returns a value between +1 and -1.
-A  value of 1 represents a perfect prediction, 0 no better than random prediction and −1 indicates total disagreement between prediction and observation.
+A  value of 1 represents a perfect prediction, 0 no better than random guessing and −1 indicates total disagreement between prediction and observation.
 Based on the values, this metric seems very similar to Cohen's Kappa.
-It will be interesting to see how these two vary when run on actual data.
+It will be interesting to see how they vary when run on actual data.

 $MCC = \frac{TP \times TN - FP \times FN}{\sqrt{(TP+FP)(TP+FN)(TN+FP)(TN+FN)}}$